kubernetes-sigs/gateway-api/geps/gep-709/index.md

 * Issue: [#709](https://github.com/kubernetes-sigs/gateway-api/issues/709)
 * Status: Standard

-!!! note
+{{% alert color="note" %}}

 This resource was originally named "ReferencePolicy".
 It was renamed to "ReferenceGrant" to avoid any confusion with policy attachment.

+{{% /alert %}}

 ## TLDR